microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png">Create a new Project</p>

-If you are running this workshop as a cluster admin and the instructor did not create a new project, then create a new project called **mssql** with the following command or execute the **step1_create_project.sh** script.
+If you are running this workshop as a cluster admin and the instructor did not create a new project, then create a new project called **mssql** with the following command or execute the **step1_create_project.sh** script:

+**NOTE**: *This activity assumes a project named called mssql so if a cluster administrator will create a project for workshop users it must be called mssql.*

 `oc new-project mssql`